zelanko/sql-docs.pt-br/docs/connect/odbc/windows/dsn-wizard-3.md

 ### <a name="back"></a>Voltar

-Retorna à tela anterior do assistente.
+Retorna para a tela anterior do assistente.

 ## <a name="next-steps"></a>Próximas etapas